nodc-sweden/SLV-Biotoxin-Validator-App/README.md

 - **Land Detection:** Identifies sites that are potentially placed on land.
 - **Taxonomic Validation:** Matches names with WoRMS database.
 - **Site Extraction:** Parses and extracts relevant site details.

+## Config files
+This Shiny app uses three configuration files to ensure that toxins, production areas, and other relevant data are correctly mapped to the SHARK format.
+Additional toxins, production areas, and other entries can be added as needed.
+- **`config/Format_Marine_Biotoxin.xlsx`** – Defines the SHARK data delivery format.
+- **`config/lista_toxiner.xlsx`** – Contains toxin metadata and parameter mappings.
+- **`config/production_areas.xlsx`** – Provides metadata for each production area.

+## Deployment to Shinyapps.io
+This repository is automatically deployed as a Shinyapps.io [web application](https://anderstorstensson.shinyapps.io/slv-biotoxin-validator-app/) on every push of the `main` branch through GitHub Actions.

 ## License
 This project is licensed under the MIT License.